-The current Ebola outbreak in the Democratic Republic of Congo (DRC), which began in July 2018, is now the largest in that country’s history and the second largest ever recorded.
-According to the country’s health ministry, as of January 15, 2019 there have been 663 cases and 407 deaths in the outbreak, which is centered in 2 northeastern provinces.
-No cases have yet been identified outside DRC, though cross-border transmission remains a risk as does concern about exposure for international travelers and responders.
-In late December 2018, for example, an American doctor working in the outbreak zone was flown to a specialized clinic in Nebraska for monitoring after possible exposure to Ebola, although he was subsequently released after officials determined he was not infected.
+The current Ebola outbreak in the Democratic Republic of Congo (DRC), which began in July 2018, is the largest in that country’s history and the second largest ever recorded.
+According to the country’s health ministry, as of May 19, 2019 there have been 1,816 cases and 1,209 deaths in the outbreak, which is centered in 2 northeastern provinces.
+No cases linked to the outbreak have yet been identified outside DRC, though cross-border transmission remains a risk as does concern about exposure for international travelers and responders.

 In this Issue Brief, we summarize available information about why the outbreak continues, describe the ongoing U.S. role in response, and discuss what might come next.

 Conditions Have Become Much More Difficult and Risky for Responders and Affected Communities

 Conflict in the Ebola-affected provinces predates the current outbreak, and has impeded the response from the start.
 Long-standing conflicts in the areas affected by Ebola were exacerbated by unrest and violence stemming from a contested national election late last year, the results of which were challenged as illegitimate and fraudulent.
 The new President, Felix Tshisekedi, is still in the process of forming a government and naming his cabinet.
 He visited the Ebola-affected regions in April and called for local communities to trust the health workers involved in the Ebola response, and for disarmament of warring factions in the region.